Keyboard shortcuts

 1. Teams must provide a Bill of Materials for all mechanical components NOT mounted internally.

-1. Each mechanical component must be represented by an individual section in the BOM.
+• Each mechanical assembly must be represented by an individual section in the BOM.

 Resources